Wireless¶

 -

-When Channel set as Auto, Wi-Fi will not automatically switch to the DFS channel.
+When Channel is set to Auto, the router's Wi-Fi will not automatically switch to the DFS channel.

 -